tmforum-oda/oda-ca-docs/ODA-Component-Tutorial/README.md

 * ODA Canvas runtime environment is installed.
 The installation instruction is available at [https://github.com/tmforum-oda/oda-canvas/tree/main/installation](https://github.com/tmforum-oda/oda-canvas/tree/main/installation)
 * Access to the Open API Reference implementation
-* npm 8.1 and above or its equivalent
+* npm or its equivalent.
+NPM version 8.19.4 has been used for this tutorial.
+* mongodb. mongodb-community@8.0 has been used for this tutorial.

 ## Step 1.
 Download Reference Implementation